 - Palatinate: Pfälzisch, the dialect of former chancellor Helmut Kohl, who became the target of so many jokes.

 - Pennsilfaanisch Deitsch: Or Pennsylvania German, spoken by the so-called "Pennsylvania Dutch" (who are actually German) and Amish communities of the United States.
-Since they moved to the US in the 18th and 19th centuries, there has been some divergence, but a Palatinate speaker can still carry a conversation with an Amish person if he/she sticks to dialect.
+Since they moved to the US in the 18th and 19th centuries, there has been some divergence, but a Palatinate speaker can still carry a conversation with an Amish person or other speaker of Pennsylvania German if he/she sticks to dialect.

 - Rhenish: Similar to Pfälzisch.
 Spoken in the Rhineland.
 Related to Letzeburgisch, the German dialect spoken in Luxembourg, is also spoken by the Germanophone community of Belgium and forms a continuum with the dialect of Dutch spoken in the neighboring province of Limburg (you know, where the cheese that literally smells like feet comes from).

 - Kölsch: A specific variant of Rhenish, spoken in the city of Cologne.
 Associated with the Cologne Carnival festivities.
 May be more famous than other Rhenish variants because some of Germany's most important TV stations are located in Cologne.
 Not to be confused with the beer from that area which is also called Kölsch...although the similarity of names has led to a German joke about how Kölsch is the only dialect you can drink.)